 VIVUS, Inc. ("VIVUS" or the "Company") is the developer and manufacturer of MUSE(R) (alprostadil) and ACTIS(TM), two advancements in the treatment of men with erectile dysfunction ("ED"), also known as impotence.
 The Company's objective is to become a global leader in the development and commercialization of innovative therapies for the treatment of sexual dysfunction and urologic disorders in men and women.
-To this end, the Company utilizes its expertise and patent portfolio by focusing its R&D activities on male and female sexual dysfunction, incontinence and premature ejaculation.
-VIVUS focuses on the development of new indications or delivery systems for pharmacological agents that have pre-existing data.
+To this end, the Company focuses its R&D activities on male erectile dysfunction and premature ejaculation, and female sexual dysfunction using pharmacological agents that have pre-existing data.
 The Company believes that such agents present a lower development risk profile and may progress more rapidly through the clinical development and regulatory process than agents without pre-existing data.